glennsantos/senior-developer-roadmap/decision-making/mental-models.md

 Trying to invert the relationship can help you sort through claims to determine if you are dealing with true causation or just correlation.

 Whenever correlation is imperfect, extremes will soften over time
-> the best will always appear to get worse and the worst will appear to get better,
+> Rhe best will always appear to get worse and the worst will appear to get better,

 We often mistakenly attribute a specific policy or treatment as the cause of an effect, when the change in the extreme groups would have happened anyway.
-> Solution: control groups.
+> Solution: Create control groups.

 ----